Medical Consultant Salaries in the UK vs Europe

 • Contract and offer negotiations for salary, relocation packages, tenure and more

-Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you through all the way to starting your new role including:
+Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you through all the way to starting to your new role including:

 • Support sourcing short- and long-term accommodation

-An NHS Trust in the West Midlands is looking for a Specialist Doctor in Clinical Oncology with an interest in Neuro-Oncology and Lower-GI cancers or Lung and thoracic malignancies.
-The Oncology department comprises a team of over 20 consultants and is supported by a large team of middle-grade doctors.
-This Oncology job is open to both international applications and UK-based doctors, though those with European Specialist qualifications or FRCR are most encouraged to apply.
+An NHS Trust is looking for a Consultant Histopathologist with an interest in GI & dermatopathology.
+The Histopathology department comprises a team of consultants and is supported by a large team of middle-grade doctors.
+This role is open to both international and UK-based doctors, with portfolio support for CESR available.

 JOB REQUIREMENTS AND DETAILS